-The following policy regarding budget transfers is hereby established and applies to all Elected Officials and Departments under County Board jurisdiction per FI-R-0136-23:
+The following policy regarding budget transfers is hereby established and applies to all Elected Officials and Departments under County Board jurisdiction:

 - 1. All budget transfers must be in writing on the approved County Budget Transfer form, which is available on Inside DuPage under Finance/Forms & Instructions. - 2.
 Budget transfers affecting personnel or capital require a two-thirds (2/3) vote of all of the County Board members after first receiving approval from their respective parent committees.
-"Personnel" is defined as expenditures made for salaries, wages, and benefits payable to County employees and employees of County Elected Officials.
-The Finance Committee's agenda will list all budget transfers (required under this paragraph) for those Departments or Elected Officials whose parent committee is the Finance Committee. - 3.
+"Personnel" is defined as expenditures made for salaries, wages, and benefits payable to county employees and employees of county elected officials.
+The Finance Committee's agenda will list all budget transfers (required under this paragraph) for those departments or elected officials whose parent committee is the Finance Committee. - 3.
 Budget transfers not affecting personnel or capital will be processed by the Finance Department provided that the total amount appropriated is not exceeded. - 4.
 Transfers to or from a segregated fund are prohibited.